 - What limitations do you face?

-- What limitations are you unable to accept?
+- Which limitations are you unable to accept?
 Perhaps you hope to eliminate some symptoms.

 - Have you had to change your vocation?

 - Have you had to change your lifestyle, home, or family routines?

 - How have you made your peace with your invisible illness or disability?

 - Has the illness progressed to visible, i.e., do you sometimes use a cane or wheel chair?

 - Have you turned to advocacy?